MutinyWallet/mutiny-web-poc/README.md

 just local
 ```

-To revert back and use the remote version of node-manager:
+To revert back and use the remote version of mutiny-wasm:

 ```
 just remote